LISA-SWP25/linux-agent/README.md

 1. Unpack archive:
   tar -xzf linux_activity_agent.tar.gz

-2. Install (will install all applications automatically) sudo ./install_agent.sh
+2. Install (will install all applications automatically): sudo ./install_agent.sh

 3. The agent will start automatically and will run on schedule.